7ujian/meg4/docs/en/advgame.md

 Limitations:

-- verbs: 16 different actions, each 15 bytes, optionally up to 4 synonims
+- verbs: 16 different actions, each 15 bytes, optionally up to 4 synonyms
 - nouns: 96 different objects, each 15 bytes
 - messages: 16 different strings per room, each 127 bytes
 - scripts: 1 global, 63 per on room (1 executes automatically when the player enters the room)